 The following websites are now formally licensed in Nagaland and may accept customers from all states that do not restrict games of skill as well as countries in which online betting is legal:

-Anyone desiring the freedom to gamble online should be happy to see the efforts of many Indian states such as Sikkim and Goa.
-The head of the International Cricket Counsel recently came out in favour of online gaming and believes a regulated market would help keep money away from underground bookies that fund terrorism and drugs with the profits.
+Anyone desiring the freedom to gamble online should be happy to see the efforts of Indian states such as Sikkim and Goa.
+The head of the International Cricket Council recently came out in favour of online gaming and believes a regulated market would help keep money away from underground bookies that fund terrorism and drugs with the profits.

 Additionally, the central government’s move to regulate online sports betting at the federal level could eventually lead to an expanded market by removing the many interstate barriers that exist today.
 It will also channel many bettors away from unregulated betting sites that accept Indian customers.
 In the near future, fans may get the chance to use India online sportsbooks that are licensed and headquartered domestically.